peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static explicit operator long(
         PeterO.Numbers.EDecimal input);

-Converts an arbitrary-precision decimal number to a 64-bit signed integer if it can fit in a 64-bit signed integer after truncating to an integer.
+Converts an arbitrary-precision decimal number to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.

 <b>Parameters:</b>